Follow TV Tropes

 It's still often played straight too, it's just so useful that writers can't resist it, although they often disguise the fairy godmother as something else.

 Some stories might make this a Deus ex Machina.
-An occasional subversion is to make the Fairy Godmother evil, amoral, Literal-Minded, or just not particularly good with magic.
+An occasional subversion is to make the Fairy Godmother evil, or cause problems from being not very bright.

 A Sub-Trope of Our Fairies Are Different.
 Often associated with the Cinderella Plot.